jmblankley/ReturnOfTheRooks/README.md

 Had to basically scrap all of canPlace() and solveBoard().
 Started the rebuild of these functions, getting close to where I need them, just some slight tweaks and they will be working.

 Stopping Point: Need to get canPlace() properly checking for 'R's and '#'s.

+### Day 4 (2/13/2023)

+Finished project.
+Needed some small tweaks on solveBoard() to get it to work properly.
+Tested the program against 6 or 7 different text files and they are worked.